Powerful Benefits of Laughing

 There are some species, like most mammals, from chimpanzees to dogs, that can laugh as well.
 They demonstrate vocalizations that sound similar to human laughter.

-5. Laughter plays a crucial role in every culture across the world as a great human connector.
-As it is international, we can recognize laughter even if it is produced by someone from a different culture.
+5. Laughter is international.
+It plays a crucial role in every culture across the world as a great human connector.
+You can recognize laughter even if it's produced by someone from a different culture.